 - There are usually, but not always, painless.
 While they can be considered painful on occasions, the awareness is often described as uncomfortable.
 The pain of Braxton Hicks contractions is less than labour contractions.

-- While there can be a ‘run of contractions’ over period, they do settle.
+- While there can be a ‘run of contractions’ over a period, they do settle.

 - They tend to be episodic and infrequent, though they will recur in the pregnancy and become more apparent the closer the woman is to term gestation.

-- There onset is usually in the third trimester of pregnancy, though some women are aware of them even from 20 weeks gestation.
+- Their onset is usually in the third trimester of pregnancy, though some women are aware of them even from 20 weeks gestation.